rahuljha/rahuljha.github.io/_posts/2026-07-22-new-ab-test?-call-my-agent.markdown

 With the recent advances in LLMs, a new research stream has started around whether this loop can be shortened by simulating the test first, using AI agents that stand in for real users and interact with the proposed change before it ever goes live.
 To be able to do this, the agent needs to be able to interact with whatever canvas is being tested, and should represent the user population faithfully.

-Here I cover the main concerns in the design of these agents and how recent papers have tackled it.
+Here I cover some of the concerns in the design of these agents and how recent papers have tackled it.

 ## Who's behind the agent?